sfc-gh-akelkar/pdf-ocr-with-position/DEMO-GUIDE.md

 **🎤 Setup:**
 *"Now let me show you the real power - comparing across multiple protocol versions.
 This is where teams typically spend hours doing manual comparison."*

-**DEMO 1**: **"Compare the inclusion criteria across protocols"**
+**DEMO 1**: **"What biomarkers are measured in these studies?"**

-**ACTION**: Execute search, show AI synthesizing differences
+**ACTION**: Execute search, show AI synthesizing results

 **🎤 While results load:**
-*"The AI is now reading through hundreds of pages across three documents, extracting inclusion criteria, and identifying variations.
+*"The AI is now reading through hundreds of pages across three documents, extracting biomarker information, and synthesizing a comprehensive answer.
 This would take a clinical team hours of manual work."*

 **ACTION**: Show results with citations from multiple documents

 **🎤 Point out:**
 - Different document names in citations
 - Consistent coordinate format
-- AI identifying similarities AND differences
+- AI finding related information across all three protocols

 **DEMO 2**: **"What are the safety monitoring requirements?"**